deeplearning4j/deeplearning4j/multilayerperceptron.md

 ![Alt text](./img/XORfunction.png)

-## Multilayer Perceptrons (MLP)
+## <a name="mlp">Multilayer Perceptrons (MLP)</a>

 Subsequent work with multilayer perceptrons has shown that they are capable of approximating an XOR operator as well as many other non-linear functions.

-Just as Rosenblatt based the perceptron on the McCulloch-Pitts neuron, conceived in 1943, so too, perceptrons themselves are building blocks that only prove to be useful in such larger functions as multilayer perceptrons.<a name="two">2)</a>
+Just as Rosenblatt based the perceptron on a [McCulloch-Pitts neuron](http://web.csulb.edu/~cwallis/artificialn/History.htm), conceived in 1943, so too, perceptrons themselves are building blocks that only prove to be useful in such larger functions as multilayer perceptrons.<a name="two">2)</a>

 The multilayer perceptron is the hello world of deep learning: a good place to start when you are learning about deep learning.